What Is Cost Variance? Formula, Types, & Examples

 What is cost variance?

-Cost variance is one of the key dimensions of earned value analysis (EVA).
-Earned value analysis is an analysis method we can use to evaluate a project’s performance and progress.
+Cost variance is one of the key elements of earned value analysis (EVA), which you can use to evaluate a project’s performance and progress.

 💡 Plaky Pro Tip